 Where these types of vehicles operate alongside workers, it is important to ensure that people are protected from potential vehicle impacts.
 The two best safety measures to implement are:

-Robust traffic barrier systems should be installed throughout sites with lots of vehicles in order to segregate pedestrians from potential hazards and minimise the chance they are hit.
+Robust traffic barrier systems should be installed throughout sites with lots of vehicles in order to segregate pedestrians from potential hazards and minimize the chance they are hit.
 Traffic barriers can also help to create clear vehicle routes through a facility, so drivers can navigate busy warehouses and factories easily, without encountering people.

 Learn more: Traffic barriers